Tomah Health Foundation Helps Hungry Families

 The Tomah Health Community Foundation is helping put healthy food in reach of struggling families in Monroe County.

-Foundation officials recently donated twenty-five hundred dollars to the Second Harvest Foodbank’s FoodShare program, which Second Harvest media and public relations manager Kris Tazelaar (Taz-ah-larr) says is making a difference for Monroe County residents.
+Foundation officials donated three thousand dollars to the Second Harvest Foodbank’s Mobile Pantry program on Tuesday which Second Harvest media and public relations manager Kris Tazelaar (Taz-ah-larr) says is making a difference for Monroe County residents.

-Formerly known as food stamps, eligible residents can apply for a debit card loaded with Food Share benefits that can be used at most grocery stores.
+Last year, the Second Harvest Tomah Mobile Pantry distributed over ninety-five-thousand pounds of food to more than twenty-three hundred households.

-Since last year, Second Harvest assisted with thirty-eight Food Share applications in Monroe County, which accounted for more than nineteen thousand meals for food insecure county residents.
+When combined with the Sparta Mobile Pantry, the program distributed more than one-hundred-seventy-thousand pounds of food to almost five-thousand households.